Scoping rules determine how a particular occurrence of a variable

 You may use the tutorials available in the Internet as a reference, but do not derive your example from the contents of the tutorials.
 If you do so, your programs may be similar to others in the class, that causes a disciplinary investigation.

-Put your report and example files under a folder named lastname_name and make a zip or rar of the folder.
-Then e-mail this file to the TA, Alper Erošlu < email@example.com >.
+Put your report and example files in a folder named lastname_name and make a zip or rar of the folder.
+Then e-mail this file to the TA, Gizem Çaylak < firstname.lastname@example.org >.

 Collaboration on the homework is not allowed.

-Suggestion: Do not postpone the execution of your programs to the last minute!.
-The disjkstra machnine might be overloaded, then.
+Suggestion: Do not postpone the execution of your programs to the last minute!
+The dijkstra machine might be overloaded, then.